 Figure 7.
-Regions of mFC varied widely in functional complexity.
+Regions of MFC varied widely in functional complexity.
 (Top) As the number of cognitive functions in the model were increased (x-axis) the amount of variance in activity that could be explained (y-axis) also increased for all regions.
-However, regions varied in number of topics required to reach maximum discriminability.(Bottom Left) Number of topics to reach near- discriminability plotted on a sagittal brain slice for each region.
+However, regions varied in the number of topics required to reach maximum discriminability.
+The circles on each line represent……(Bottom Left) Number of topics to reach near-maximum discriminability plotted on a sagittal brain slice for each region.
 (Bottom Right) Shannon's’ diversity index was applied to each region's functional profiles as a comparison, resulting in a different approximation of functional complexity.

-However, mFC regions varied in two key aspects of these metrics: maximum discriminabilityr, and the number of topics required to reach this maximum.
+However, MFC regions varied in two key aspects of these metrics: maximum discriminabilityr, and the number of topics required to reach this maximum.
 The maximum discriminability reflects how well overall a region’s function is explained by the cognitive ontology we employed, while the number of topics required to reach this maximum reflects the complexity of function observed in each region.
 Regions in pre-SMA and in particular dACC reached generally lower discriminability, perhaps indicating that the current cognitive ontology does not accurately describe their function.
 Caudal SMA also failed to reach very high level of discriminability, perhaps because motoric function is inherent to many tasks, yet often not discussed as a key aspect of the task.
 Conversely, regions in mPFC, and in particular vmPFC, reached greater level of discriminability, suggesting that our cognitive ontology better explains the functions supported by each of these regions.

-Regions in mFC varied greatly in the number of topics required to reach the maximum discriminability level, a property we termed ‘functional complexity’ (Figure 7B).
+Regions in MFC varied greatly in the number of topics required to reach the maximum discriminability level, a property we termed ‘functional complexity’ (Figure 7B).
 Caudal SMA required the fewest number of topics to reach its modest maximum discriminability level; in fact, we are able to discriminate activity in SMAc well above chance using only a single topic: motor function.
 At the other end of the spectrum, rACC and rostral dACC required a greater number of topics to reach maximum discriminability, suggesting a complex model of cognitive function is required to accurately predict if these two regions are likely activeto be activated in any given study.

-Next, we compared our results to a measure of functional diversity previously applied to meta-analytic functional profiles, (SDI) (Anderson et al., 20xx).
+Next, we compared our results to a measure of functional diversity previously applied to meta-analytic functional profiles, Shannon’s Diversity Index (SDI) (Anderson et al., 20xx).
 We applied SDI to our functional specialization profiles and found that pre-SMA showed the greatest diversity, while vmPFC showed low diversity, consistent with previous findings (Anderson et al., 20xx).
 SDI differed from functional complexity dramatically across many regions.
 All clusters in mPFC, including rACC and dmPFC, showed low diversity indexes; however, rACC was found to have the greatest amount of functional complexity in our previous analysis.
 Caudal SMA also showed surprisingly high SDI, despite only requiring very few cognitive functions to predict its activity.
 Finally, caudal dACC showed very high SDI, although we were able to predict its activity with relatively few cognitive functions.

 Discussion